 SCHOOL COMPOSTING PROGRAMS

-Golden Apple Award entries with composting programs may be entered in the Golden Shovel Award competition for your borough’s Master School Composter, selected by the NYC Compost Project.
+Golden Apple Award entries with composting programs* may also enter the Golden Shovel Award competition for your borough’s Master School Composter, selected by the NYC Compost Project.

-To enter, check the box “We Compost” on the Team Up to Clean Up Contest Entry Submission Form, and include answers to the following questions in your contest entry:
+To enter, check the box “We Compost” on the Team Up to Clean Up Contest Entry Submission, and include answers to the following questions in your contest entry:

 Describe your school’s indoor and/or outdoor composting efforts.